 Here is the oven method I used for years, but I now prefer cooking them on the stove — see directions below for both methods.
+Yes, they are technically already cooked as is but they need to be rehydrated.
 Continue reading

 A guest was finishing with a question: Guest: I will give you some examples.
 One would be the whole idea of going to psychics for readings.
 The whole idea then of us having psychic ability and trying to develop that ourselves in order to give psychic readings.
 The idea of Astrology and the value of that?

 Abraham-Hicks: Most importantly is your own connection to your own Inner Being, because that sort of guidance comes forth moment by moment.
 In other words there is just nothing that is more important than that.
 The value of a psychic is the same sort of value as you Inner Being in a dream state.
 In other words a psychic can tap into YOUR energy and know sort of where you are going.
 Continue reading